riseupalex/CitComAI-Hub.github.io/docs/welcome.md

 The initiative is particularly valuable for companies looking to understand and comply with new EU laws surrounding AI, providing them with technical support, access to high-performance computing, digital twins, and other advanced tools.
 It also serves as a resource for public organizations to learn about and procure innovative AI solutions.

 !!!
-Tip
+Tip "Find out more about the project!"

-    Click on ‘Getting Started’ in the bottom navigation bar to advance to the next section of the guide and continue to familiarise yourself with the project.
-You can use the buttons in the bottom navigation bar to navigate between the previous and next pages.
-You can also quickly jump to a section with the side navigation bars.
+    Click on **`Getting Started`** in the bottom navigation bar to advance to the next section.

+    *You can use the buttons in the bottom navigation bar to navigate between the previous and next pages or jump to a section with the side navigation bars.*